Tip: You can use filters for better results

 Applying themes is limited at the moment, but our teams are working on more and more features around them, and we hope you'll be excited to see them in the future.

-3.1 Create Inline Forms as building units of the layout
+3.1.
+Create Inline Forms as building units of the layout

 - Tags: Tags control the scope of the inline form.
 The first time you create an inline form under a specific action type for your object, you must leave the Tags untouched (empty), so that this is provided as the default layout.
 If you want to define a specific layout for a workflow or project, after you've created a default inline form, create another specific inline form with the same action type.
 This allows you to change the appearance even on a workflow or project level.

-- Header: The header should be added to the header of the Contract Details component.
-It will contain only the most important contract identification data.
+- Header: The header should be added to the header of the Asset Details component.

-- Overview: The overview should contain the general contract details.
+It will contain only the most important asset identification data. - Details: The overview should contain the general asset details.

-3.2 Design the layout inside the custom Create component
+3.2.
+Design the Layout inside the Custom Create Component

-- X-Pool: It displays the object records with the columns made available in the pool in your model definition.
+- X-Pool: It displays the object records with the columns made available in the pool in your object definition.
 To use the X-Pool component, you do not need to perform any additional tasks as it is provided out of the box.

 - X-Details: It displays the details of the object.
 The component is made up of inline form building blocks.
 To view the object details, you must build it by creating a new component.